patrykrostkowski/Garmin-Data-ETL-Project/README.md

 > - create semi-automated sql object backup process
 > - in a long term - create datamart for interactive dashboards\
 >
-> *Note: all data is taken from Garmin VENU 2S.
-I'm not sure how the process work if another Garmin device collects more/less data.
+> *Note: Whole project was created based on collected data from Garmin VENU 2S.
+Any other device was not tested.

 # Garmin Data ETL Project